young-sa/DATA4380.Summer.2025/Tabular/README.md

 ## Overview

-* The challenge is to classify whether a Pokémon is Legendary or not based on its base stats (HP, Attack, Defense, Speed, etc.), typing, generation, and other features.
+The challenge is to classify whether a Pokémon is Legendary or not based on its base stats (HP, Attack, Defense, Speed, etc.), typing, generation, and other features.
+Our approach involves formulating the problem as a binary classification task and applying models such as Logistic Regression, K-Nearest Neighbors, and Random Forest.
+After preprocessing and cleaning the data, we split it into training, validation, and test sets to train and evaluate each model.
+Our best model (Random Forest) achieved perfect accuracy on the test set, with Logistic Regression and KNN also showing strong performance.
-* We frame this as a binary supervised classification task.
-Several ML models were tested, with the primary focus on Random Forest and K-Nearest Neighbors (KNN).
-Data preprocessing included handling categorical features, scaling numerical ones, and addressing class imbalance.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

-### Data

-* Data:
+* Data
-  * Type: For example
+  * Type: CSV file with Pokemon features and labels
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
+  * Input: CSV file with numerical and categorical features (e.g., Total stats, Speed, Type, Capture Rate)
+  * Output: Binary target (Is Legendary)
-  * Size: How much data?
+  * Size: ~800 data points
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+  * Split: 70% Training, 15% Validation, 15% Test

-#### Preprocessing / Clean up
+* Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+  * Removed unnecessary columns (names, IDs, duplicated columns)
+  * Handled missing values (none in our dataset)
+  * One-hot encoded categorical variables (Types)
+  * Scaled numerical features using StandardScaler

-#### Data Visualization
+* Data Visualization

-Show a few visualization of the data and say a few words about what you see.
+  * Histograms comparing feature distributions between legendary and non-legendary classes
+  * Boxplots and violin plots for top numerical features
+  * Feature correlation heatmap
+  * Feature importance plot for Random Forest

-### Problem Formulation
+* Problem Formulation
+  * Input: Pokemon features (numerical stats and types)
+  * Output: Binary classification (0 = Not Legendary, 1 = Legendary)

+* Models Used
+  * Logistic Regression
+  * K-Nearest Neighbors (k=5)
-* Define:
+  * Random Forest Classifier

-  * Input / Output
+* Hyperparameters
+  * KNN: k=5
+  * Random Forest: n_estimators=100, class_weight='balanced'
-  * Models
+  * Logistic Regression: max_iter=1000
-    * Describe the different models you tried and why.
-  * Loss, Optimizer, other Hyperparameters.

-### Training

-* Describe the training:
+* Training
-  * How you trained: software and hardware.
+  * Environment: Python, Scikit-learn, Jupyter Notebooks
+  * Training time: Less than a minute per model
+  * Stopping criteria: Early validation performance and overfitting risk
-  * How did training take.
+  * No significant training difficulties
-  * Training curves (loss vs epoch for test/train).
-  * How did you decide to stop training.
-  * Any difficulties?
-How did you resolve them?

 ### Performance Comparison

-* Clearly define the key performance metric(s).
-* Show/compare results in one table.
-* Show one (or few) visualization(s) of results, for example ROC curves.

 ### Conclusions